Dorset culture

 The Dorset were first identified as a separate culture in 1925.
 The Dorset appear to have been extinct by 1500 at the latest and perhaps as early as 1000.
 The Thule people, who began migrating east from Alaska in the 11th century, ended up spreading through the lands previously inhabited by the Dorset.
 It is not fully known whether the Inuit and Dorset ever met.
-Some modern genetic studies show the Dorset population were distinct from later groups and that "There was virtually no evidence of genetic or cultural interaction between the Dorset and the Thule peoples."
+Some modern genetic studies show the Dorset population were distinct from later groups and that "there was virtually no evidence of genetic or cultural interaction between the Dorset and the Thule peoples."

 Inuit legends recount them encountering people they called the Tuniit (in syllabics: ᑐᓃᑦ, singular ᑐᓂᖅ Tuniq).
-According to legend, the first inhabitants were giants, taller and stronger than the Inuit but afraid to interact and "easily put to flight".
+According to legend, the first inhabitants were giants, taller and stronger than Inuit but afraid to interact and "easily put to flight".